kirkbowers/js-rails-routes/README.txt

 == Using the Resulting JavaScript

 In all the examples below, I assume using the client-side framework MVCoffee[https://github.com/kirkbowers/mvcoffee].
-For one, it provides client-side models that closely mirror Rails models.
-For two, it provides the Rails-style +link_to+ helper function for creating anchor links.
+It provides client-side models that closely mirror Rails models.
+The examples will assume the existence of these client models.

 === Simple Routes with no Parameters